 This is a highly popular Murugan temple on a hill.
 This is equivalent to the Palani Murugan temple for the people of more than 100 villages around.

 The rays of Sun fall on Lord Ekambareswara on 19, 20 and 21 of Panguni month –March-April.
 This is an ancient Shiva Temple and the lingam is a jyothi lingam.
-The main tower-Rajagopuram is 100 feet tall visible up to a distance of 10 kilo meters.
+The main tower-Rajagopuram is 100 feet.
 The abhisheha water is very special as it is said to free people from the bad habits and addictions.

-There is also a sculptural marvel in the temple on the western Dwarapalaka pillar carved with such rare skill that it looks like a bull from one angle and an elephant from the other.
-In the inner corridor, there are 10 pillars producing different musical sounds if tapped with a dry sandal stick.
+There is also a sculpture which looks like a bull from one angle and an elephant from the other in one of the pillars in the entrance.
+In the inner corridor, there are 10 pillars producing different musical sounds if tapped.

 Note: Both the temples are located in such a way that both Murugan and Shiva (Father and Son) are facing each other.